mgtools/MicroKPNN/README.md

  **All combination output version:**

- In this version you just run the following command and it produces the results for all combination of all taxonomy ranking and pure hidden nodes that we define as follow:
+ In this version you just run the following command and it produces the results for all combinations of all taxonomic ranks and unknown hidden nodes that we define as follow:

  taxonomy = [kingdom, phylum, class, order, family, genus]

- pure hidden nodes number = [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
+ unknown hidden nodes number = [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]

  Therefore in the end, you'll have 60 different output results.
  ```